njh/k8055mqtt/README.md

 Credits
 -------

+k8055mqtt is based on [libk8055] by Sven Lindberg and Pjetur G. Hjaltason.
-k8055mqtt is based on [k8055 for Mac OS X and Linux] by Julien Etelain and Edward Nys.
+The Mac OS X Kernel Extension is from [k8055 for Mac OS X and Linux] by Julien Etelain and Edward Nys.

 License